 - (1) Member of the Audit Committee.
-For further details on the Audit Committee, please refer to the section entitled "Audit Committee". - (2) Member of the Investment Committee. - (3) Member of Compensation, Nominating and Governance Committee. - (4) Each of the Trustees of Calloway serves in such capacity until the next annual meeting of Unitholders of Calloway unless re-elected or appointed at that Meeting to serve for a further one year term. - (5) Appointed as a Trustee by SmartCentres pursuant to its rights under the Declaration of Trust.
+For further details on the Audit Committee, please refer to the section entitled "Audit Committee". - (2) Member of the Investment Committee. - (3) Member of Corporate Governance and Compensation Committee. - Each of the Trustees serves in such capacity until the next annual meeting of Unitholders of Calloway unless re-elected or appointed at that Meeting to serve for a further one year term. - (5) Appointed as a Trustee by SmartCentres pursuant to its rights under the Declaration of Trust.
 See "Declaration of Trust and Description of Units Trustees".

-As of December 31, 2010, the Trustees and executive officers of Calloway, as a group, beneficially owned or controlled, directly and indirectly, 12,496,860 Units (12.75% of issued and outstanding Units) and 13,010,514 Special Voting Units (77.17% of the issued and outstanding Special Voting Units), for a total of 22.21% of the issued and outstanding Voting Units.
+As of December 31, 2011, the Trustees and executive officers of Calloway, as a group, beneficially owned or controlled, directly and indirectly, 25,643,911 Units (23.91% of issued and outstanding Units) and 13,536,600 Special Voting Units (77.4% of the issued and outstanding Special Voting Units), for a total of 31.4% of the issued and outstanding Voting Units.
 Notwithstanding the foregoing, see the section entitled "Declaration of Trust and Description of Units - Special Voting Units" which describes circumstances under which Mr. Goldhar, via SmartCentres, may acquire additional Special Voting Units.